Skip to main content

 git push --force

-Readability - Important code should be well-documented.
-Code style should be complied with the existing one.
+• Readability: important code should be well-documented.
+Code style should comply with the existing one.

-Please note that we use Crowdin as translating platform and i18next as translating tool.
-When you add some words using i18next in the web/ directory, you can run the i18n/generate_test.goto auto-generate the web/src/locales/**/data.json.
+Please note that we use Crowdin as a translating platform and i18next as a translating tool.
+When you add strings using i18next in the web/ directory, you can run the i18n/generate_test.go to auto-generate web/src/locales/**/data.json.

 Run i18n/generate_test.go: